GabeHardgrave/DirCrypt/README.md

 If decryption fails for a given file name or directory name, the output file is labeled as malformed, but dircrypt will continue to attempt to decrypt the file's contents or directory's files.

-If decryption fails for a given file's *contents*, dircrypt stops decryption for that file immedietly and labels the parent file as malformed.
+If decryption fails for a given file's *contents*, dircrypt stops decryption for that file and labels the file as malformed.